Untitled, 1985. Torn Works Series. Charcoal, graphite and pastel on rag paper 14 X 21"

 1946 – 1989

-At a time when Asian-American artists were virtually absent from the contemporary art scene, Ching ho Cheng was highly regarded by his peers and prominent and art historian such as Gert Schiff and Henry Geldzahler, the first curator of Twentieth-Century Art at the Metropolitan Museum of Art.
+At a time when Asian-American artists were virtually absent from the contemporary art scene, Ching Ho Cheng was highly regarded by his peers and by prominent art historians such as Gert Schiff and Henry Geldzahler, the first curator of Twentieth-Century Art at the Metropolitan Museum of Art.
 Both men, close friends of Cheng, promoted and collected his work, which was exhibited extensively in New York and Europe.

 Cheng often traveled abroad, but when in New York City he resided at the landmark Chelsea Hotel during its edgiest, wildest time.
 In the 1960/70s the roster of residents there included the artists Larry Rivers, David Hockney, Vali Myers, and Richard Bernstein, fashion designer Charles James, and the rock star Dee Dee Ramone.
 He once lived in a room that had been occupied by Arthur Miller and Marilyn Monroe.
 Cheng, a regular at Max’s Kansas City, was also friendly with Andy Warhol and Bette Midler.
 Rosa von Praunheim filmed Cheng in his Chelsea Hotel studio for Praunheim’s award-winning film, Tally Brown, New York (1979), a documentary about Tally Brown, singer and actress.